igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index.md

 ![Python Script Algolia Indices View](/img/content/article/automate-index-upload-to-algolia-search/python-script-algolia-indices-view.png)

-### run-index-upload.sh
+### run-data-upload.sh
-The `run-index-upload.sh` script is a wrapper shell script for the `index-upload.py` script.
+The `run-data-upload.sh` script is a wrapper shell script for the `data-upload.py` script.
 It can be executed either in the `netlify` or `local` mode.
-When it runs with the `-p` flag, i.e., in the `netlify` mode, Algolia API's Python client is installed, and `index-upload.py` script's arguments are initialized with the corresponding environment variables.
+When it runs with the `-p` flag, i.e., in the `netlify` mode, Algolia API's Python client is installed, and `data-upload.py` script's arguments are initialized with the corresponding environment variables.

 The script is implemented as follows:
 ```shell script